Last Updated On: May 17th, 2020

-Note: The CHSPE is scheduled to change within the 2020-21 academic year, starting with the October 2020 test date.
-Read more about this change here: Change is Coming to the CHSPE The below article is about the current test, which will be administered on March 21 and June 20, 2020.
+Note: The CHSPE is scheduled to change with the March 2021 test, meaning the October 2020 test date is the final test for current standards.
+Read more about this change here: Change is Coming to the CHSPE The below article is about the current test, which will be administered through the end of 2020.

 With only two chances left to pass the CHSPE in its current form, students hoping to leave school or earn legal-18 status must be smart about their test preparation.
 This step-by-step guide breaks down the process so you can pass by the end of this school year.

 2) Take a full-length diagnostic test under test-taking conditions.
 This means take it in one sitting, timed, in a distraction-free environment with your cell phone off.
 If you’re working with LA Tutors, we can provide one and analyze your results.
 If you’re starting off on your own, you should purchase a copy of the Barron’s CHSPE guide and try the “Self-Assessment Test” in the front.

 3) Calculate your diagnostic test results.
 While it’s impossible to exactly predict how you’ll do on the test, you can estimate using the number of questions correct on each section: